landlab/landlab_teaching_tools/README.md

 Alternatively, the notebooks can be run remotely on Hydroshare.
 More information on this later.

-Please contact Nicole Gasparini [ngaspari@tulane(dot)edu] for help with using these or developing new ones.
-These notebooks can be improved through your feedback.
+Please contact Nicole Gasparini [ngaspari@tulane(dot)edu] for help with using these notebooks or developing new ones.
+These notebooks will be improved based on your feedback.